rahulb80/Study/AI Notes/Readme.md

 getting back to it and parsing it.
 But the agent executor is going to be responsible for orchestrating all of this and to be actually invoking those Python functions.

+At last, we will invoke the agent_executor by calling the invoke method on it.
+` agent_executor.invoke() `

+> Complete code for this is at URL : https://github.com/emarco177/IceBreaker/blob/main/agents/linkedin_lookup_agent.py